 The data on alcohol consumption are poor.
 In individual-level surveys, people tend to under-report, or mis-report, their personal levels of alcohol consumption.
 National statistics, particularly during the Soviet period prior to 1989, also provide poor information, especially on the consumption of homemade alcohol.

-Although there is a well-documented correlation between excessive drinking and mortality rates in Eastern European countries, the causal link is difficult to establish and to measure.
+Although there is a well-documented correlation between excessive drinking and mortality rates in Eastern European countries, the causal link is difficult to establish and measure.
 There are several reasons for this.
-First, access to relevant data is difficult.
-Deaths are rarely studied in empirical research, since it is difficult to collect reliable data on a person who is no longer alive.
+First, access to relevant data is difficult: deaths are rarely studied in empirical research, since it is difficult to collect reliable data on a person who is no longer alive.
 Second, heavy drinking is usually accompanied by other risky behavior and activity, such as smoking and drug consumption, which also affect mortality.
-In addition, people from poorer neighborhoods, with high crime rates and a lack of access to health care, etc., are more likely to indulge in heavy drinking.
-Finally, individuals could reduce the amount of their drinking when they become sick and face a high chance of dying.
+In addition, people from poorer neighborhoods, with high crime rates and a lack of access to health care, and so on, are more likely to indulge in heavy drinking.
+Finally, individuals could reduce their consumption levels when they become sick and face a high chance of dying.
 Only one study goes further than others in establishing the causal relationship between heavy drinking and mortality .
 Similar problems exist in trying to establish the causal effect of alcohol consumption on labor productivity.

-Evaluating the effect of particular regulation is also problematic, as most of the regulatory measures are usually imposed simultaneously.
-For example, a high excise tax on alcohol is usually accompanied by sales-time restrictions, or restrictions on advertising, etc.
+Evaluating the effect of a particular regulation is also problematic, as most regulatory measures are typically imposed simultaneously.
+For example, a high excise tax on alcohol is usually accompanied by sales-time restrictions, or restrictions on advertising.

 Summary and policy advice

-Eastern European countries, particularly former Soviet Union economies, traditionally have the highest rates of alcohol consumption in the world.
-And they also have one of the highest male mortality rates in the world.
+Eastern European countries, particularly former Soviet Union economies, traditionally have the highest rates of alcohol consumption in the world; they also have some of the highest male mortality rates in the world.
 There is a clear relationship between excessive drinking and very high mortality, so policies need to be implemented to combat both excessive drinking and excessive mortality.

 However, over-regulation of the alcohol industry can lead to an increase in the consumption of homemade and surrogate alcohol products.
 Therefore, supplementary policy measures that increase the cost of consumption of these alternative products could be useful.
 Different strategies could be selected depending on the main target of government policy.
 For example, although lowering the price of alcohol would result in an increase in consumption, it may also lead to consumers switching from drinking the more harmful low-quality surrogate products to consuming higher-quality official alcohol instead.
 On the other hand, policies that successfully reduce the consumption of surrogate alcohol may not necessarily have the effect of reducing the average level of alcohol consumption.